neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 ## Editing NEP-5 code

-Many developers are curious about how to release their own contract assets on NEO public chain.
+Many developers are curious about how to release their own contract assets on Neo public chain.
 Now let's walk through the process on private chain.

 1. Download the NEP-5 template from [Github](https://github.com/neo-project/examples).

-2. Create a NEO smart contract project in Visual Studio 2017 and name it NEP5.
+2. Create a Neo smart contract project in Visual Studio 2017 and name it NEP5.

 3. Open NEP5.cs